-Richard L. Robbins, 70, has been a director of the Company since March 2005.
+Richard L. Robbins, 71, has been a director of the Company since March 2005.
 From October 2003 through March 2006, Mr. Robbins was Senior Vice President, Financial Reporting and Control and Principal Financial Officer of Footstar, Inc., a nationwide retailer of footwear.
 Footstar, Inc. filed for bankruptcy protection in March 2004 and emerged from bankruptcy in February 2006.
 From July 2002 to October 2003, Mr. Robbins was a partner of Robbins Consulting LLP, a financial, strategic and management consulting firm.
 From 1978 to 2002, Mr. Robbins was a partner of Arthur Andersen LLP.
+From December 2002 to March 2003, Mr. Robbins served on the board of directors of Bionx Corp., a medical products company.
 From May 2003 to October 2008, Mr. Robbins served on the board of directors of Vital Signs, Inc., a medical products company.
-From August 2006 to February 2008, Mr. Robbins served on the board of directors of American Banknote Holographics, Inc. From August 2007 to April 2009, Mr. Robbins served on the board of directors of Empire Resorts, Inc.
+From August 2006 to February 2008, Mr. Robbins served on the board of directors of American Banknote Holographics, Inc. From August 2007 to April 2009, Mr. Robbins served on the board of directors of Empire Resorts, Inc. In October 2011, Mr. Robbins was appointed to the audit committee of Resorts Casino Hotel.

-Stuart A. Samuels, 69, has been a director of the Company since March 2005.
+Stuart A. Samuels, 70, has been a director of the Company since March 2005.
 Prior to being appointed a director of the Company he had served as a director of Chronimed since November 2000.
 Since 1990, Mr. Samuels has been a management consultant, specializing in business management, strategic sales and marketing and business development for several companies, specifically in the pharmaceutical and healthcare industries.
-He currently serves on the boards of directors of Infomedics, Inc. and Target Rx, Inc.
+He currently serves as a Business Monitor for the Federal Trade Commission and serves on the board of directors of Infomedics, Inc. He was a board member of Target Rx, Inc.

-Gordon H. Woodward, 42, was appointed a director of the Company in connection with the Company's acquisition of CHS in March 2010.
+Gordon H. Woodward, 43, was appointed a director of the Company in connection with the Company's acquisition of CHS in March 2010.
 Mr. Woodward is a Partner and Chief Investment Officer of Kohlberg & Co, L.L.C. ("Kohlberg").
 Mr. Woodward joined Kohlberg in 1996, became a Partner in 2001 and Chief Investment Officer in 2010.
 He is a member of the board of directors of Centerplate, Inc., Central Parking Corporation, Chronos Life Group, The Hoffmaster Group Inc., Kellermeyer Building Services, Nielsen & Bainbridge, L.L.C., Packaging Dynamics Corporation, Phillips Plastics Corporation, Stanadyne Corporation, and Thomas Nelson, Inc. Prior to joining Kohlberg, Mr. Woodward was a financial analyst at James D. Wolfensohn Incorporated.
 Mr. Woodward received an A.B. from Harvard College.